Boris Berman (chekist): Role in the Great Terror

 When the NKVD was preparing the first of the Moscow Show Trials, by forcing confessions out of prisoners, Berman was the interrogator who induced the Old Bolshevik Vagarshak Ter-Vaganyan to sign a false confession and appear in the dock, telling him that he would be spared the death penalty.
 Ter-Vaganyan was shot, though it may be that Berman did not know what would be the outcome.
 During preparations for the second trial, he handled the interrogation of Karl Radek.
 When Nikolai Bukharin was arrested early in 1937, Berman led the team who searched his apartment.
 According to Bukharin's widow, Anna Larina:

 In May 1937, Berman was appointed head of the NKVD in Belorussia (Belarus).
 In this role, he is said to have been the first official to order his staff to use torture, and was "sadistic even by NKVD standards".
 His victims included a group of former high ranking communists, writers and poets, executed on 29–30 October 1937.
 In January 1938, he reported at a conference of regional NKVD chiefs that his staff had arrested 60,000 people over the previous eight months.
 Berman's mass killings in Belarus purposefully targeted the educated elite and representatives of Belarusian culture.
 Simultaneously, Berman supervised the Polish Operation of the NKVD in Belarus, in which over seventeen thousand people were sentenced to death, most of them Poles.
 Many of Berman's mass executions were large scale, and were carried out at the Kurapaty mass killing site.

 On December 19, 1937, Berman was awarded the Order of Lenin.
 In May 1938, he was promoted to head the NKVD Third Directorate.
 Still, he was arrested on September 24, 1938, in the same week that Lavrentiy Beria officially took control of the NKVD, and accused of being a spy in the pay of Polish intelligence.
-Berman was executed on February 22, 1939, in Kommunarka, Moscow Oblast.
-He was not rehabilitated in 1956.
+Berman was executed on February 22, 1939, in Moscow.

+He has not been rehabilitated. in 1956 the Military Collegium of the Supreme Court of the USSR found no grounds to review the case of Berman for posthumous rehabilitation.
+On March 27, 2014, by a ruling of the Judicial Collegium for Military Personnel of the Supreme Court of the Russian Federation, he was found not subject to rehabilitation.